maxamillion40/collabportal/doc/api.md

 $_USER is a user object about the users who started your script.

 ### head generation
-Don't create static <head>s on your pages, unless you really need to.
+Don't create static heads on your pages, unless you really need to.
 Instead use the $_PAGE object to insert scripts, styles, meta, etc. How it works:
 	- Setting metadata and title
 	`$_PAGE -> setTitle("pagename", ["splitter"]);`			//sets title tag.
 Pattern: <title>$pagename $splitter CP_NAME</title>.
 If splitter is not provided, CP_TITLE_SPLITTER shows up.
 	`$_PAGE -> setDescription("Description");`				//OPTIONAL!
 Set custom page description.
 If not used, CP_DESCRIPTION will show up.